Loren Legarda: Early life

 Loren Legarda was born on January 28, 1960, in Malabon (then a municipality in Rizal) as Lorna Regina Bautista Legarda, the only daughter of Antonio Cabrera Legarda and Maria Salome Basilia "Bessie" Gella Bautista.
-Her maternal grandfather was Jose P. Bautista, editor-in-chief of the pre-Martial Law newspaper, The Manila Times, while her maternal grandmother was Carmen Gella Bautista of Pandan, Antique.
+Her maternal grandfather was Jose P. Bautista, editor-in-chief of the pre-Martial Law newspaper, The Manila Times, while her maternal grandmother was Carmen Gella de Bautista of Pandan, Antique.
 Legarda's maternal great-grandfather, Ariston Rendon Gella, was a member of the Malolos Congress that crafted the Philippine Constitution of the First Philippine Republic.
-Her great-granduncle Vicente Gella was governor of the province while her great-granduncle was mayor of Sibalom.
-A brother of her grandfather, Bartolome Gella, also served as governor of Antique.
+Her great-great-uncle Vicente Gella was governor of the province while her great-granduncle was mayor of Sibalom.
+A brother of her grandfather, Bartolomé Gella, also served as governor of Antique.

 As a teenager, she appeared as a print and television model.
 She attended Assumption College from primary to high school, where she was a grade school valedictorian.
 She graduated cum laude from the University of the Philippines Diliman in 1981 with a bachelor's degree in broadcast communications and was President of the UP Broadcast Association.
 She pursued post-graduate courses on special studies towards professional designation in journalism from the University of California, Los Angeles.